GB127/SRC-statistics/README.md

 On the bottom right : Histogram of all the percentages off the WR frequency of the said system.

 ## All systems pie:
-Selectin all the systems will display a pie system deciphering the percentage of each system.
+Selecting all the systems will display a pie system deciphering the percentage of each system.
 On the left, it's the PBs, on the right it's all the runs.
 On the top, the percentages of the number of runs per system.
 On the bottom, the percentages of times per system.

 # end
 This command ends the script.